Project Introduction

 ```bash

-# Connect to script directly
+# Directly connect to the script

 $ npx mcp-client-nodejs /path/to/mcp-server.js

-# Connect via config file
+# Connect through configuration file

 $ npx mcp-client-nodejs mongodb ./mcp-servers.json